Social Media Resources

-Protect patient information: Baylor employees must follow the applicable federal requirements outlined by FERPA and HIPAA (Baylor login required).
-Make sure to never disclose confidential patient Protected Health Information (PHI), comment about the care of any patient or participation of any research volunteer.
+- Follow applicable federal requirements outlined by FERPA and HIPAA.
+Make sure never to disclose confidential patient Protected Health Information or comment about the care of any patient or participation of any research volunteer.

 While you may not be able to prevent uncomfortable topics from coming up, Laurel Hyle, ombudsman director for Baylor College of Medicine, says there are strategies to help manage difficult discussions.
 If you choose to engage in a sensitive topic with someone, Hyle suggests the following phrases that allow you to respectfully disagree while not escalating the conflict: